warehouse-web/warehouse/content/about/index.md

   expanded fashion practices; those that are research-based, interdisciplinary and critically question the commercial fashion industry.
 Warehouse is a collaborative effort.
 It is currently run by Anouk Beckers, Elisa van Joolen, Élise Ory and Femke de Vries.
-Chinouk Filique de Miranda develops our podcast and Zuzana Kostelanská the visual identity and supports all things related to graphic design.
+Chinouk Filique de Miranda develops our podcast.

-  From 2019 till 2022 Chet Bugter was part of the Warehouse team and, as a co-founder, Hanka van der Voet was a member from 2018 till 2023.
+  Zuzana Kostelanská created our visual identity and supports all things related to graphic design.
+Mika Perlmutter helps out with the production.
+Chet Bugter was part of the Warehouse team from 2019 till 2022 and, as a co-founder, Hanka van der Voet was a member from 2018 till 2023.

   \>